opsdroid/org-management/README.md

 This repo contains scripts for managing the opsdroid organisation and is set up with a [Travis CI cron job](https://docs.travis-ci.com/user/cron-jobs/) to apply them daily.

-## Scripts
+## Script
- - [sync-tags.py](scripts/sync-tags.py) - Ensure labels are consistent across all opsdroid projects
+ - [sync-labels.py](scripts/sync-labels.py) - Ensure labels are consistent across all opsdroid projects